Triangular arrangements on the projective plane: Free arrangements in the non-complete triangle

--- If $a\le b+c-4$ then, by the same technique used before, $ \cA$ is free with exponents $(a,b+c-4)$ implying that $\cA \cup L^{''}$ is free with exponents $(a,b+c-3)$.
-Since the gap for this last splitting is bigger than the gap given by the exponents $(c,a+b-3)$, this proves, according to the Part II), that $\cA$ is free if and only if $a=b=c$ and $T$ is a complete intersection $(a-1,a-1)$.
+If $a\le b+c-4$, then, by the same technique used before, $ \cA$ is free with exponents $(a,b+c-4)$, implying that $\cA \cup L^{''}$ is free with exponents $(a,b+c-3)$.
+Since the gap for this last splitting is bigger than the gap given by the exponents $(c,a+b-3)$, this proves, according to Part~\ref{part2}, that $\cA$ is free if and only if $a=b=c$ and $T$ is a complete intersection $(a-1,a-1)$.

--- If $a \ge b+c-3$ the possibilities are $(a,b,c)=(2,2,2)$, $(a,b,c)=(2,2,3)$ or $(a,b,c)=(3,3,3).$ The first case corresponding to $3$ lines is free with exponents $(1,1)$ if there is no triple point (but this case correspond to an arrangement in $\mathrm{Tr}(1,1,1)$), $(0,2)$ if there is one triple point.
-The second case corresponding to $4$ lines is free with exponents $(1,2)$ if and only if there is one triple point, i.e. $T$ is a complete intersection $(1,1)$ ; it cannot be free with exponents $(0,3)$ because the $|T|$ would be $3$ which is impossible for this arrangement.
-The third case corresponding to $6$ lines is free with exponents $(2,3)$ if and only if $|T|=4$ is a complete intersection $(2,2)$ ; it cannot be free with exponents $(1,4)$ because $|T|$ would be $6$ which is impossible for this arrangement. \end{proof}
+If $a \ge b+c-3$, the possibilities are $(a,b,c)=(2,2,2)$, $(a,b,c)=(2,2,3)$ or $(a,b,c)=(3,3,3)$.The first case, corresponding to three lines, is free with exponents $(1,1)$ if there is no triple point (but this case corresponds to an arrangement in $\Tr(1,1,1)$), and with exponents $(0,2)$ if there is one triple point.
+The second case, corresponding to four lines, is free with exponents $(1,2)$ if and only if there is one triple point, \textit{i.e.}~$T$ is a complete intersection $(1,1)$; it cannot be free with exponents $(0,3)$ because the $|T|$ would be $3$, which is impossible for this arrangement.
+The third case, corresponding to six lines, is free with exponents $(2,3)$ if and only if $|T|=4$ is a complete intersection $(2,2)$; it cannot be free with exponents $(1,4)$ because $|T|$ would be $6$, which is impossible for this arrangement. \qedhere \end{enumerate} \end{proof}

-As a direct consequence of the previous result, we can explicit the following cases, which describe when we have the same number of lines passing through each vertex. \begin{cor} Up to a linear change of coordinates, the following holds: \begin{itemize} \item the only free triangular arrangement of $3n-1$ lines passing through three points, with $n-1$ inner lines through each vertex, plus two sides, is $\cA^2_3(n)$; \item the only free triangular arrangement of $3n-2$ lines passing through three points, with $n-1$ inner lines through each vertex, plus one side, is $\cA^1_3(n)$; \item the only free arrangement of $3n-3$ lines passing through three points, with $n-1$ inner lines through each vertex, and no side, is $\cA^0_3(n)$. \end{itemize} \end{cor}
+As a direct consequence of the previous result, we can make explicit the following cases, which describe when we have the same number of lines passing through each vertex.

+\begin{cor} Up to a linear change of coordinates, the following hold: \begin{itemize} \item The only free triangular arrangement of\, $3n-1$ lines passing through three points, with $n-1$ inner lines through each vertex, plus two sides, is $\cA^2_3(n)$. \item The only free triangular arrangement of\, $3n-2$ lines passing through three points, with $n-1$ inner lines through each vertex, plus one side, is $\cA^1_3(n)$. \item The only free arrangement of\, $3n-3$ lines passing through three points, with $n-1$ inner lines through each vertex, and no side, is $\cA^0_3(n)$. \end{itemize} \end{cor}